hghowe/SternTiles/README.md

 Sterntiles is freeware.
 If you have questions or comments, contact harlan d•t howe at kinkaid d•t org.

 To download, click on "Sterntiles.jar.zip" above.
-On the next page, click on the "Download" file.
+On the next page, click on the "Download" button.
 Unzip the file, and you should be able to double-click the Sterntiles.jar file.